 More than 300 different bird species have been recorded on the peninsula.
 A bird checklist may be obtained at the Stull Interpretative Center or the park office.

-Favorite thing: View the beach during summer months.
+View the beach during summer months.

 Fondest memory: Doing the timing of running events for Erie Runners Club with Mike.